 How to Improve your Mobile App’s Performance?

-Last year, I was on my flight returning back from London, I was travelling with a mobility Industry practitioner.
-He has worked with really big firms from last 20 years helping enterprises adopt technologies.
+Last year, on a flight back to London, I traveled with a mobility industry practitioner.
+He has worked with big firms for the last 20 years, helping enterprises adopt technologies.

-While we had a great good 8 hours of flight together, he highlighted something that I have been thinking a lot lately.
-Not only he thought mobile apps and performance were just about continuous delivery, he, in fact, couldn’t audit any mobile application that significantly improves the performance.
+While we had a great 8 hours of flight together, he highlighted something I have been thinking about lately.
+Not only he thought mobile apps and performance were just about continuous delivery, he, in fact, couldn’t audit any mobile application that significantly improves performance.

 When I landed in San Francisco, I reached out to more people and learned everyone had similar assumptions.
 Code quality and basic architecture were the only things that people were talking about.

-The following would drastically impact the quality of your mobile application:
+The following would drastically impact the quality of a mobile application:

 - Application size